GENETICS 4010A - Advanced Genetics and Evolution (Hons) Pt 1

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in this course should expect to spend, on average, 12 hours per week on this 6 unit course.
 This is primarily self-directed reading and developing hypotheses and experimental plans, and includes two formal interviews, each of 40 minutes duration.

 Learning Activities Summary1.
-Preliminary Frontiers in Genetics (FiG) Proposal and Interview - 20% (word limit = 600; Interview 40 minutes)
+Preliminary written proposal and interview - 20% (word limit = 600; interview 40 minutes)

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.